 Building a Community of Readers

-Join the Kansas City Public Library in a campaign to transform our community by promoting a lifelong love of reading!
-Our goal is for Kansas City to reap the social and economic benefits of being one of the most literate cities in America.
+The Building a Community of Readers initiative strives to heighten appreciation for the value of reading, cultivate a community-wide love of reading, and accordingly position Kansas City to reap the social and economic benefits of being one of the most literate cities in America.

 Why does reading matter to a community?